 FM Global: Everything you need to know

-The FM Global Group is a family of companies focused on property insurance that include FM Global, AFM, FM Approvals, FM Global Cargo, Mutual Boiler Re, and Emergency Response Consultants.
+Founded in 1835, the FM Global Group is a family of companies focused on property insurance that include FM Global, AFM, FM Approvals, FM Global Cargo, Mutual Boiler Re, and Emergency Response Consultants.
 FM Global is a mutual insurance company based in the US that has offices around the world and specializes in loss prevention services, with a focus on large corporations throughout the globe in the highly protected risk property insurance market sector.

 Additionally, AFM offers commercial property insurance for mid-sized businesses; FM Approvals specializes in third-party certification; FM Global Cargo provides cargo coverage, risk engineering services, and claims handling; Mutual Boiler Re offers breakdown treaty reinsurance and other support services for mechanical, electric and pressure systems; and Emergency Response Consultants delivers emergency response training to a variety of teams in this area, such as fire brigades and confined-space rescue teams, among others.
 FM Global and AFM together are the source of 95.4% of the Group’s overall premium in force.

 A history with prevention in its roots